CarlosDanielS3/ORM-with-Sequelize/README.md

 ## 📑 About

 ## This is a Javascript project created in order to learn the main features and advantages of ORM with Sequelize.
-Creating this applicantion i could learn about:
+Creating this application i could learn about:
 ## Branch V1
 * Create a new project from scratch with Sequelize;
 * Make restrictions on the project;